Thursday, March 27, 2014

 **This post contains spoilers**

-So Angela Franklin's (Amelia Kinkade) sister is a real troublemaker, right?
-She's a real hell-raiser, someone, who's not afraid of trouble, or danger!
+Angela Franklin's (Amelia Kinkade) sister is a real troublemaker, right?
+A real hell-raiser, someone, who's not afraid of trouble, or danger!
 Well, if that's what you're expecting from the younger sister of the demon villainess, then you're in for a big surprise.

 Melissa Franklin (Merle Kennedy) is not a rebel, a free spirit, or a loose cannon.
 She's a geeky outcast at St. Rita's Academy (a Catholic school for troubled teenagers), and to make matters worse, Melissa is the primary target for Shirley Finnerty's (Zoe Trilling) wrath.
 Melissa trusts Bibi (Cristi Harris) as her best friend on campus, and Sister Gloria (Jennifer Rhodes) plays the role of a watchful protector for Melissa, but Shirley devises a plan with her boyfriend Rick (Rick Peters), and Rick's best friend, Z-boy (Darin Heames) to lure Melissa into a devious prank/trap.